The library provides access to over 230,000 eBooks.

 - For the majority of eBooks, you'll have the option to read online or download.
 Read online (the open book icon) is the most fail-safe way of reading the eBook, and instructions and help can be found here.

 - Download by clicking the icon with the downward arrow.

 - On the following pop-up, choose the length of time you wish to download the book for (usually 1 to 3 days), and click ‘Download’.

-- The PDF file will be sent to your downloads folder (or whichever folder location your browser is configured to send downloads).
-Open the book from here.
+- The PDF or ACSM file will be sent to your downloads folder (or whichever folder location your browser is configured to send downloads).

 If you're using Google Chrome and you attempt to open the PDF file directly in the browser by double-clicking on the PDF that appears in the bottom-right of the browser, you'll often get the message ‘Failed to load PDF document’.
 You must locate the PDF file on your computer and open it with Adobe Reader.

 After the download time has expired (1 to 3 days), the file will no longer open, and you'll need to access and download the book again, or read it online.

 - From the download pop-up, make sure you select the link ‘For iPhone & iPad users click here to download’.
 (This attempts to open the book in a new tab in your browser.)